EdWordy/Folio-Text-Editor/README.md

 3 [WIP] COMPLEX TEXT ANALYSIS: ????

-#### EXTRA
+#### 3 EXTRA

 1 [PASS] TEXT PARSING ENGINE: A text parsing engine for advanced text features

 2 [PASS] LOG FILE: A logging file, for fine-grain debugging

-##### NOTE

-Most of the code is styled in a code-behind paradigm, but the parser uses a singleton-esque pattern.
-I.E. There is an instance of the parserMOD class in main window created on intialization, a static reference called ParserMOD.Current used to make calls on the singleton, and then the code is called in button clicks, or in some other UI control.
-This works as intended.

 As well, the parser, for counting words, goes from specific case to general.
 I tried general to specific with little result.

 [^1]: Visual Studio is property of Microsoft Corporation.

 [^2]: Refer to LICENSE for more information on the terms and conditions of the use of the software.

+#### NOTE

+Most of the code is styled in a code-behind paradigm, but the parser uses a singleton-esque pattern.
+I.E. There is an instance of the parserMOD class in MainWindow created on intialization, a static reference called ParserMOD.Current used to make calls on the singleton, and then the code is called in button clicks, or in some other UI control (from DocuToolbar).
+This works as intended.